 My food plan was based on my height and weight.
-I have not included my exact food plan because it was made specifically for me.
-Make sure to follow your doctor’s recommendations.
+I have not included my exact balanced diet because it was made specifically for me by a registered dietitian from my health care team.
+Make sure to follow the recommendations of your healthcare provider.

 My plan consisted of Breakfast, Snack, Lunch, Snack, Dinner, Bedtime Snack.
 I had to eat every 2-3 hours and was told I could not skip meals.
 Overnight I could not go more than 10 hours, or my blood sugar could drop significantly.

-I was required to test my sugar exactly 2 hours after every meal, except after my Bedtime Snack since I was required to check my sugar every morning after fasting for 10 hours.
+I was required to test my blood glucose levels exactly 2 hours after every meal, except after my Bedtime Snack since I was required to check my sugar every morning after fasting for 10 hours.
 This would give the most accurate numbers.

 Amazon sells this Food Scale that is a great price and will save you a lot of time and unnecessary stress.

 I was advised to exercise daily for at least 30 minutes as it can lower post and pre meal values.
 I was doing prenatal yoga and going for walks with my husband and daughter regularly.
-Exercise was getting more difficult in the 3rd trimester, so I stuck to walking and yoga.
+Regular physical activity was getting more difficult in the 3rd trimester, so I stuck to walking and yoga.

-Since I had to prick my finger 4 times a day, I noticed my finger starting to feel tough, so I started to rotate pointer fingers.
+Since I had to prick my finger for my blood test 4 times a day, I noticed my finger starting to feel tough, so I started to rotate pointer fingers.
 I also invested in a little bag of cotton balls to blot my finger after every prick since this happened to be during the great toilet paper shortage of 2020.